npcole/npyscreen/docs/source/widgets.rst

 *edit()*
    Allow the user to interact with the widget.
 The method returns when the user leaves the widget.
 In most cases, you will never need to call this method yourself, and for the most part this should be regarded as part of the internal API of npyscreen.

+*set_relyx()*
+    Set the position of the widget on the Form.
+If y or x is a negative value, npyscreen will try to position it relative to the bottom or right edge of the Form.
+Note that this ignores any margins that the Form may have defined.
+    (New in Version 4.3.0).

 Titled Widgets
 **************